 One last giggle.
 Your elf can be a girl, a boy, or an androgynous Christmas helper.
 Ours happens to be a he & that’s largely because our two small children are girls, our bulldog is a girl, & our cat is …yep, a girl…so naturally my husband wanted one more boy in our house.
 He also convinced my tiny girl tribe to name him “Rambo.”
 Total dad humor & a good laugh for sure.

 We’ll be sharing Elf on the Shelf ideas, photos, tips, & all things Christmas—so be sure to follow along with us this holiday season!

-And for those of you who want the magic to well, magically show up on your doorstep: We offer 18-night Premium Elf on the Shelf Kits.
+And for those of you who want the magic to well, magically show up on your doorstep: We offer 15-night Premium Elf on the Shelf Kits.
 All the Elf on the Shelf ideas, all the magic, all the fun, all the creativity…with none of the effort.
-Our kits ship via USPS the week leading up to Thanksgiving.
+Our kits ship via USPS the week before Thanksgiving to help dodge the holiday mail delays!
 When you start your Elf on the Shelf magic is entirely up to you.

 Follow us to order your Elf on the Shelf Kit!

 And from our team to yours—Happy Holidays & Merry Christmas!

 (PS – There’s an adorable 30 minutes Elf on the Shelf movie that is not to be missed!)